spreemohealth/style/CONTRIBUTING.md

 We are very happy to receive Pull Requests!

-Here are some guidelines.
+If you decide to contribute, please follow these general guidelines.

 ## How to contribute

-1. Fork the repository.
+1. Fork this repository.

-2. Branch from `staging` and add your code / make your edits in your own branch.
+2. Make your edits/additions.

-3. Add meaningful tests for your code additions.
+3. Add meaningful tests for your code.

-4. Push your changes to your own branch to trigger a build on CircleCI.

-5. When you are done with your work and the build on CircleCI is successful, open a Pull Request from your branch into `staging`.
+4. When you are done with your work, open a Pull Request (please set `base: staging` in your PR).
+   The PR will trigger a build on CircleCI.
+   If the build is not successful, please make the necessary edits and push again.

-6. We will reach out if we feel changes are needed or if we have other feedback.
+5. We will reach out if we feel that changes are needed or if we have other feedback.
-   Otherwise, we will merge the PR into `staging` and delete your remote branch.
+   Otherwise, we will merge the PR into `staging` and close the PR.

 We periodically review the contents of the `staging` branch and merge the `staging` branch into the master branch.